Victor-Onokopasah/it-support-labs/Hardware-Troubleshooting/Lab01_PC-Components-Safety/README.md

 - Successfully identified all major PC components.
 - Practiced safe handling procedures to prevent damage.
 - Created a photo catalog of components for future reference.

+## Practical Scenarios

+Adding some real-world situations helps connect the lab work to actual IT support troubleshooting.

+- **PC doesn’t turn on** → Check the power cable and power supply unit (PSU).
+- **Computer beeps repeatedly on startup** → Suspect RAM issues (reseat or replace).
+- **No display on monitor** → Verify the monitor power, cable connection, and graphics card seating.
+- **System randomly restarts** → Check for overheating (CPU fan, dust build-up), or test PSU stability.
+- **USB devices not working** → Inspect USB ports for physical damage and confirm drivers are installed.